markmoxon/elite-source-code-6502-second-processor/README.md

 The annotated source files in the `flicker-free` branch contain both the original Acornsoft code and all of the modifications for flicker-free Elite, so you can look through the source to see exactly what's changed.
 Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the flicker-free binaries, while still containing details of all the modifications.
 You can find all the diffs by searching the sources for `Mod:`.

 For more information on flicker-free Elite, see the [hacks section of the accompanying website](https://www.bbcelite.com/hacks/flicker-free_elite.html).

+## 6502 Second Processor Elite with music

+This repository also includes a version of 6502 Second Processor Elite that includes the music from the Commodore 64 version.
+The music-specific code is in a separate branch called `music`, and apart from the code differences for adding the music, this branch is identical to the main branch and the same build process applies.

+The annotated source files in the `music` branch contain both the original Acornsoft code and all of the modifications for the musical version of Elite, so you can look through the source to see exactly what's changed.
+Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the music-enabled binaries, while still containing details of all the modifications.
+You can find all the diffs by searching the sources for `Mod:`.

+The music itself is built as a sideways ROM using the code in the [elite-music repository](https://github.com/markmoxon/elite-music/).

+For more information on the music, see the [hacks section of the accompanying website](https://www.bbcelite.com/hacks/bbc_elite_with_music.html).

 ## Building Elite from the source